2024–25 Liga 1 (Indonesia): Teams promoted from Liga 2

 The first two teams to earn promotion from Liga 2 were PSBS and Semen Padang, who were qualified to final round on 29 February 2024.
 PSBS defeated Persiraja 5–1 on aggregate and this was its first promotion to the top division, while Semen Padang defeated Malut United 2–1 on aggregate and returned to top division after five-years absence.

 Malut United was the last to be promoted after defeating Persiraja on 3–2 aggregate at promotion play-off which was held on 9 March 2024.
 Just like PSBS, this is the first time Malut United will compete in the top division.

+Starting from this season, Liga Indonesia Baru announced an increase in the foreign player quota to eight foreign players.
+However, every clubs can only register up to six of them on starting eleven for a single matchday squad and the other two can only come in to replace other foreign players.